- Home /

-BPC stock a large range of passive house approved units that include the Airflow Adroit and Expelair units plus as Passive house gets more mainstream you will find that most quality manufactures will be supplying Passive house approved units
+BPC stock a large range of passive house approved units that include the Airflow Adroit and Xpelair units, as Passive house become more mainstream you will find that most quality manufactures will be supplying Passive house approved units.

-Do I have to use a Passive house approved units?
+Do I have to use a Passive house approved unit?